Japillow/Stella/README.md

 - The app will send alerts when the website availability during a certain timeframe (the `ALERTING_TIMEFRAME`) drops below a given threshold (the `DEFAULT_ALERT_THRESHOLD`) in the configuration file.

 __Note: You may have to run `python setup.py install` again for the changes in the `stella/config.py` file to be applied to your installation__.
-See [Running without installation](#running-without-installation) Running without installation if you wish to modify the config file often.
+See [Running without installation](#running-without-installation) if you wish to modify the config file often.

 ### Running